Decidable By Construction: Design-Time Verification for Trustworthy AI: Abstract

 \section{Abstract}

 A prevailing assumption in machine learning is that model correctness must be enforced after the fact.
 We observe that the properties determining whether an AI model is numerically stable, computationally correct, or consistent with a physical domain do not necessarily demand post hoc enforcement.
 They can be verified at design time, before the first step in training begins, at marginal computational cost.
 The design of this approach suggests advantaged training and runtime properties over current practices, with particular relevance to models deployed in high-leverage decision support and scientifically constrained settings.
 This paper shows that these desirable properties share a specific algebraic structure: they are expressible as constraints over finitely generated abelian groups $\mathbb{Z}^n$, where inference is decidable in polynomial time and the principal type is unique.
-A framework built on this observation composes three prior results~\citep{haynes2026dts,haynes2026phg,haynes2026adm}: a dimensional type system that can carry arbitrary annotations, including but not limited to physical units, as persistent codata through model elaboration; a program hypergraph that infers Clifford algebra grade and derives geometric product sparsity from type signatures alone; and an adaptive domain model architecture that preserves both dimensional and grade invariants through training via forward-mode coeffect analysis and exact posit accumulation.
-We believe this composition yields a novel information-theoretic result: Hindley--Milner unification over abelian groups computes the maximum a~posteriori hypothesis under a computable restriction of Solomonoff's universal prior, placing the framework's type inference on the same formal ground as universal induction.
+A framework built on this observation composes three prior results~\cite{haynes2026dts,haynes2026phg,haynes2026adm}: a dimensional type system that can carry arbitrary annotations, including but not limited to physical units, as persistent codata through model elaboration; a program hypergraph that infers Clifford algebra grade and derives geometric product sparsity from type signatures alone; and an adaptive domain model architecture that preserves both dimensional and grade invariants through training via forward-mode coeffect analysis and exact posit accumulation.
+We believe this composition yields a novel information-theoretic result: Hindley--Milner unification over abelian groups computes the maximum a~posteriori hypothesis under a computable prior that relates to Solomonoff's universal prior through the MDL/Kolmogorov correspondence, placing the framework's type inference on information-theoretic ground.
 We compare four contemporary approaches to AI reliability and show that each imposes overhead that can compound across deployments, layers, and inference requests.
 This framework eliminates that overhead by construction.
 Correctness follows from principled design, as opposed to brute force calculation and post-hoc interventions.

 \hrule